Why Do Dogs Tilt Their Head: Know The 4 Amazing Reasons!

 Recognizing a dog’s body movements are complex and often baffling.
 It’s also in direct opposition to what the same signal means to a human, like yawning or turning away.
 We must examine a dog’s entire body from mouth to tail — along with eye contact — to fully comprehend what it is communicating through its body language.

-For instance, a tail-wagging may indicate that a dog is joyful, as most people believe.
+For instance, tail-wagging may indicate that a dog is joyful, as most people believe.
 But, a tail-wagging dog can also indicate a multitude of emotions, from happiness to agitation.
 As a result, it’s critical to examine the dog’s general posture and body motions before assigning meaning.

 Many people take the help of dog trainers or experts to better understand their dearest pets.
 However, if we observe our dog meticulously and get some basic knowledge of body signs, we should be able to understand our dog.